Aims and Overview

 - an awareness of diversity through looking at major religions and beliefs in the UK and beyond

 Our aim is that all pupils have access to a broad, balanced, engaging and enjoyable curriculum.
 Teachers set high expectations for every pupil, whatever their prior attainment.
 Children are encouraged to apply skills learned, particularly in English and Mathematics, across the curriculum.
-Assessment is used to set targets which are deliberately ambitious; but which enable pupils to experience success as learners.
+Assessment is used to inform teacher planning for the next steps in learning.
 Potential areas of difficulty are identified and these areas are addressed at the outset through intervention, differentiated resources and targeted teaching to remove barriers to pupil achievement.
 This results in our curriculum being accessible to all.
 Provision for the Most Able pupils is a mixture of depth and mastery with opportunities for independent working and reflection.
 Where appropriate, Most Able pupils are provided with an individual activity or challenge which reflects a greater depth of understanding and higher level of attainment

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
 The school grounds have been developed so they can enrich different curriculum areas.
 A Forest School area was developed in 2022 with two staff leading on this area.
 Children in EYFS and Key Stage 1 have weekly sessions in the Forest School.
 Commando Joes has been embedded in Years 3 and 4 with children working with staff to complete a range of team building missions.